octopus-foundation/backend-cookbook/idempotent-operations/idempotent-operations.md

 You can use body hash to use body as trx, but please note, that you may have some race conditions.
 For example, if you have some callback from payment system, then you may receive multiple calls with same data, but different time.
 It's not big problem, but you should think about it before implementation.

-# Exactly once processing
-To achieve "exactly-once" request processing you can use queues or mutexes, depends on context and task.
-In general - there are no difference at all: your goal is executing trx-ed operations one by one, it's not matter how to achieve it.

-// TODO: some examples of both cases

 # Common mistakes